The Brute (1914)

 Pub. by Kraus Mfg.
 Co.
 N.Y.

 (Note: The Brute and "The Heart of Midlothian" are not the same film.
 This postcard announces that a Famous Players film from the "Heart of Midlothian" will be produced, but the film was eventually titled A Woman's Triumph.
-In 1914, the same year as this postcard, the British company Hepworth produced a film from this story, so the Paramount film may have been retitled, plus "A Woman's Triumph" would have sold better in the U.S.A.)
+In 1914, the same year as this postcard, the British company Hepworth produced a film from this story, so the Paramount film may have been retitled, plus "A Woman's Triumph" would have sold better in the U.S.A.
+Since the postcard below does have information on The Brute, this text on this postcard was probably printed in error.)

 Produced by the Famous Players Film Co.